 Zero-fill numbering rules you specify for projects are applied to imported items.

 Check for spelling consistency in field selections before importing data.
 Selections that do not match existing data are created.
 For example, the Import Data Wizard treats "Not Applicable" and "NotApplicable" as separate items.
 Spelling consistency is especially important when you are mapping state names.

 If your import contains data that will be mapped to single User or Multi-User fields, verify that imported users correspond to the login IDs or names of users or groups in the receiving database.
 If the data does not match by login ID or name, a new record is created in the TS_Users table to accommodate the imported data.
-If you are importing from another SBM database, mapping users on the Options: How to Map Field Values dialog box is a more reliable method of importing User or Multi-User field selections.
+If you are importing from another SBM database or a Tracker database, mapping users on the Options: How to Map Field Values dialog box is a more reliable method of importing User or Multi-User field selections.
 For details, refer to Mapping Field Values for Selection and User Fields.

 After importing data, review ownership fields in the imported data to ensure items are owned by the correct users.